hongwei-wen/LW-loss-for-partial-label/README.md

 ## Quick Start

-Here is a quick start on the CIFAR-10 dataset.
+Here is a quick start on the CIFAR-10 and MNIST datasets.

-For LW loss with sigmoid:
+For LW loss with sigmoid on CIFAR-10:

 ```
 python main-cv_sgd_best.py -ds cifar10 -pr 0.1 -mo cnn -lo lws -lw 1 -lr 0.05 -wd 0.001 -ldr 0.5 -lds 50 -bs 256 -ep 250